S I Martin

-Yaniv Iczkovits, born in 1975, has published three novels (the first was awarded Haaretz's debut novel prize and the second the Prime Minister's Prize) His third novel, A Prayer After Midnight, was awarded the Agnon Prize in 2015, the first time the prize has been granted in ten years.
+Yaniv Iczkovits, born in 1975, has published three novels (the first was awarded Haaretz's debut novel prize and the second the Prime Minister's Prize) His third novel, The Slaughterman's Daughter, was awarded the Agnon Prize in 2015, the first time the prize has been granted in ten years.
 Iczkovits won the Ramat Gan Prize for Literary Excellence and was shortlisted for the Sapir Prize.
 He has a PhD in philosophy from Columbia University, and published a book based on his academic work entitled Wittgenstein's Ethical Thought (Palgrave Macmillan).

 Joe Ide grew up in South Central Los Angeles.
 His favourite books were the Conan Doyle Sherlock Holmes stories.
 The idea that a person could face the world and vanquish his enemies with just his intelligence fascinated him.
 Joe went on to earn a graduate degree and had several careers before writing IQ, his debut novel, inspired by his early experiences and love of Sherlock.
 Joe lives in Santa Monica, California.www.joeide.com

 Eric Idle is the third tallest member of Monty Python.
-In addition to the Python scripts, he is the author of the novels The Road to Mars and Hello Sailor, the play Pass the Butler; and the children's book The Quite Remarkable Adventures of the Owl and the Pussycat.
+In addition to the Python scripts, he is the author of the novels The Road to Mars and Hello Sailor; the Broadway musical Spamalot; the play Pass the Butler; and the children's book The Quite Remarkable Adventures of the Owl and the Pussycat.
 He lives in Los Angeles.